mnemnion/sandbox/doc/nockdown.md

 Logically, a Nock interpreter can do two things with this hint: simply use it to produce the value, or use it to produce the value after first looking at the formula and confirming that yes, that formula is expected.
 Consider: if 42 is used as a subtraction function hint, and 56 as a multpily function hint.
 The Nock interpreter gets a 10 where b is 42, c is the decrement formula, and a are the numbers to be subtracted.

 Whether or not the Nock interpreter looks at c, the result will be correct, so let's assume it doesn't.
 What happens if we pass it a 10 where b is 56, c is the decrement function, and a are the numbers to be...what exactly? subtracted? multiplied?
 A jetted Nock will produce the product and a non-jetted Nock will produce the difference.

+That's not really acceptable; it's a Faustian pact that will hold so long as Faust is the only one who reads and writes the runes.
+Forget nasty code injection for a second: if that's how we want Nock to operate, why the formality of keeping the Nock algorithm around?
+It seems like a lot of padding, just to be able to hand-check erroneous output.

+For Nock to be honest, it has to at least *glance* at the formula.
+A sidelong look should suffice.
+Execution is exactly what we're trying to avoid, but Nock is compiler generated, as @cgyarvin points out, and we need only make sure that the algorithm is in fact that generated by the compiler.
+We may then jet it with a comfortable degree of safety.

+10 introduces hints which, to quote, "do not, and should not, appear in the Nock spec".
+In practice, without formula checking, this can produce undefined behavior by changing parts of a Nock noun which are formally uncomputed.
+We now have a theoretically undecidable state machine and there's no getting around this: I see no way that Nock can guarantee, as it should, that no modification of b in a 10 formula will produce a different result

+None except for formula verification, which sucks on the surface, because these formulas can get big and looking at them might take quite a bit longer than launching the jet.
+There's a way around this: fundamentally, this way is compression.

+## Life without Operator 10

+I believe I have made the case that Operator 10 either produces a non-deterministic state machine in practice or requires verification of each and every formula that is hinted, before execution.
+There are ways to keep this from becoming a problem, particularly if we assume good-faith actors, which is comical; but this is math, so anything goes.

+Can we make a fast Nock interpreter that uses no hinting at all?
+It happens that we can, and in the process, we stand to gain considerably.
+Here's an [interesting paper](http://arxiv.org/pdf/1304.7392v1.pdf).
+It's a good paper, because the abstract tells you everything you need to know, and the contents do not obfuscate, exceed, or contradict the abstract.

+If you understand context-free grammars, what we're doing here is bloody simple.
+We're transforming a tree, which presumably contains many repeated subgraphs, into a context free grammar that will produce the tree given a simple binary left-right input.
+Since all rules terminate, no further structure is necessary: every atom is represented exactly once, and every repeated subgraph is represented as a path to those atoms.

+That's hella tight bro!
+It's stupid simple and contains no gotchas at all for Nock's similarly moronic data structure.
+Any grammar rule with one resolution is structure, any with two is a variable.
+Hinting is actively harmful if this is how you've represented your code, because it adds entropic difference to your function call that you do not end up using.

+Note that because this is a context free grammar, you can pre-load it with rules for matching trees.
+The practical application is that all jet-assisted formulas are pre-loaded at the top of the grammar, followed by all formulas generated by the Hoon kernel: This would make the byte-stream itself compatible with Hoon output, given front-loading with the additional rules needed.

+Again, I have no idea if Hoon does this.
+But if it does, what's with the hinting?
+How could that be helpful if you can read a bytestream and know for sure what you're supposed to do with it?
+How could adding a variable, or even another constant, to that bytestream, assist in any fashion?